appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

 ## Troubleshooting

-When you turn on automatic update, it first creates a backup and then starts the update.
 If you see deployment errors, you can roll back to a previous version to fix the issue.
 To roll back, see [the rollback instructions using the `appsmithctl` command](/getting-started/setup/instance-management/appsmithctl#restore-appsmith-instance).

 If you continue to face issues, reach out to the support team on the <a href="#!" onclick="Intercom('show')">chat widget</a>.